Swift Project Management#

 Opening a SwiftPM Project#

-You can just open the directory containing the Package.swift file in your IDE.
+You can simply open the directory containing the Package.swift file in your IDE.

 If you would like to work on several Swift projects at the same time, then open the parent directory containing all the projects.